ahmedammar619/Educational-Platform/frontend/README.md

 # Frontend - Educational Platform

-This is the frontend application for the Educational Platform that works completely independently without requiring a backend server.
+This is the frontend application for the Educational Platform that connects to the NestJS backend API.

 ## Features

-- **Standalone Operation**: No backend connection required
-- **Mock Data**: Comprehensive mock data for all user roles (Admin, Teacher, Student, Parent)
+- **Backend Integration**: Connects to NestJS backend API
+- **Real Data**: Fetches data from backend services
 - **Responsive Design**: Built with React, Tailwind CSS, and modern UI components
 - **Role-Based Access**: Different dashboards and features for each user role
+- **Restricted Registration**: Only parents can register publicly; other users created by admins

+## User Registration Policy

+**Important**: This platform has a restricted registration policy for security and administrative control:

+- **Parents**: Can register publicly through the website registration form
+- **Students, Teachers, Admins**: Must be created by administrators only through the admin panel

+For detailed information about user creation methods, see [USER_CREATION_POLICY.md](./USER_CREATION_POLICY.md)

-## Demo Accounts
+## Development Testing Accounts

-The application includes demo accounts for testing different user roles:
+For development and testing purposes, you can use these accounts:

 ### Admin
 - **Email**: admin@education.com